 Most people first learn of the idea of narcissism by hearing or reading about the ancient Greek myth of Narcissus and Echo.
 In the story, Narcissus is a young man who dies after he sees his reflection in a pool of water and is consumed by his own vanity.
 In real life, narcissism is much more complex and affects people in various ways.

-Individuals with narcissistic personality disorder often have a deep seated fear of rejection and being abandoned by others.
-The will cope with this fear (often unknowingly) by requiring constant approval and admiration from others, among other things.
+Individuals with a narcissistic personality disorder often have a deep-seated fear of rejection and being abandoned by others.
+They will cope with this fear (often unknowingly) by requiring constant approval and admiration from others, among other things.
 They will do this in a variety of ways, including:

 -Having preoccupations with fantasies of success, power, beauty, admiration from others, and love.

--Believing that they are special, unique, and only wanting to associate with people of high status.
+-Believing that they are special, unique, and only want to associate with people of high status.

 -Regularly needing excessive praise or admiration.

 -A high sense of entitlement and having unrealistic expectations of others.